tsackton/taelgar/People/Sembarans/Rosalind Essford.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`
+>> %%^Campaign:clee%% Seen by the [[Heroes of Cleenseau]] on January 3rd, 1720 in [[Cleenseau]], the [[Barony of Aveil]], [[Sembara]] %%^End%%

 The daughter of [[Wymar Essford|Wymar]], short, and with hair just beginning to grey, but forceful out of propotion to her size, and with a sharp intelligence to her eyes.
 Popular with the townspeople and said to be wise and fair.
+She married [[Arthur Bybet]] in 1706, and their match has been a good and popular one.

 In the late fall of 1719, she lost her three children and their nursemaid to a [[Tragic Flood of the River Enst|unseasonable flood of the Enst]].
+She enjoys quite music, especially [[Robin of Abenfyrd|Robin's]] playing, which has been a comfort to her since her children died.

 ![[lady-rosalind-essford.png]]